Build a rock for a FastAPI application

 Note

-rockcraft pack will create a new image with the updated code even if you don’t change the version.
-It is recommended to change the version whenever you make changes to the application in the image.
+rockcraft pack will create a new image with the updated code even if we don’t change the version.
+It is recommended to change the version whenever we make changes to the application in the image.

 Pack and run the rock using similar commands as before: